 - Turn off the stove and add coriander powder and garam masala.
 Mix well and let cool.

-- Grind this to a coarse powder.
-Add the garlic, curry leaves and coriander leaves to the mixer and grind without adding water.
+- Grind this to a paste along with the garlic, curry leaves, and coriander leaves in a mixer, adding water as needed.
 Keep aside.

-- In 2 tbsp of oil saute the thinly chopped onions.
+- Heat up 2 tbsp of oil in a pan and saute the thinly chopped onions.
 When it softens add the marinated chicken and saute till the meat changes color.

 - Turn off heat and squeeze the juice of half a lemon.
 Garnish with coriander leaves and curry leaves.